Short Bio

 Ioannis Dasoulas

-Classic circuits design and simulation using VHDL language and the ModelSim environment.
+Classic circuits simulation and experimentaition using VHDL language and the ModelSim

 Digital Signal Processing project